ggrkp/ggrkp/README.md

 I'm a Software Engineer
 -----------------

 I completed my studies on Software Engineering and Informatics (BSc/MSc) at UoP, Greece, gaining coding experience through various team and individual projects.
+I gained work experience mainly on web development, occupied as a Developer.

+My current interest is web development and I'm working on several projects and attending courses focusing on Javascript libraries and frameworks ( ReactJS, ReduxJS, NextJS, NodeJS ).

+I am, currently, fulfilling my military obligations until September '22, while I'm also expanding my knowledge and skills in my field of interest, through constant studying and practice in my spare time.

-I completed my Thesis "Design and Development of an AutoML Tool for IoT Applications" in Python using several libraries and tools.
-I gained work experience on web development, occupied as a developer at a greek company.
-My interest, currently, is web development and I'm working on several projects focusing on Javasctipt libraries and frameworks such as ReactJS, ReduxJS, NextJS, NodeJS, ExpressJS.
-Coding grants me the freedom of being creative, experimental, keeps me focused and allows me to continuously improve.
+I also conducted my Thesis, "Design and Development of an AutoML Tool for IoT Applications" in Python, using several libraries and tools.
+You can see my work in the Projects section.

 * 🌍  I'm based in Greece
 * ✉️  You can contact me at [ggeorg.personal@gmail.com](mailto:ggeorg.personal@gmail.com)